 Both cyclosporine and acitretin (Soriatane) can raise your cholesterol levels.
 Cyclosporine can also raise your blood pressure.
-And you shouldn't mix it with a kind of high blood pressure medication called a calcium channel blocker.

 But steroids can raise your blood sugar and even lead to type 2 diabetes if you take them for a long time.
 People with psoriatic arthritis sometimes get steroid injections to ease painful swollen joints, but be careful about that if you have diabetes or are at risk for it.

 In some cases, topical steroid medicine also may cause blood sugar problems.
 Follow your doctor's instructions about how much to use and for how long.

 Some drugs that treat psoriasis can be hard on your liver.
 Methotrexate can cause scarring, but that usually goes away when you stop taking it.
 If you have liver disease like cirrhosis or hepatitis or if you drink heavily, you should avoid methotrexate.
 Acitretin is also not recommended for people with serious liver disease.

 Severe psoriasis makes you more likely to have chronic kidney disease, and some of the same drugs that treat the skin disease can damage those organs.
 If you have severe kidney problems, you shouldn't take acitretin, cyclosporine, or methotrexate, and you should take a smaller-than-normal dose of apremilast (Otezla).

 Radiation and chemotherapy weaken your immune system.
 So you shouldn't take systemic psoriasis drugs if you're getting cancer treatment.
 People with skin cancer also should avoid light therapy, which exposes your skin to ultraviolet rays.